 After a visitor clicks a referral link, by default she will be sent to the path "user/register".
 This is the most logical choice, because it would be best if the visitor registers as soon as possible, especially before the cookie expires.
 But the path can be changed to any alternative, if needed for some reason.

 There is another needed configuration setting, unmentioned in the module's documentation: On the account settings page (admin/config/people/accounts), in the "Registration and Cancellation" fieldset, the radio buttons "Who can register accounts?" must not be set to "Administrators only".
 Otherwise, when a prospective registrant visits any referral link, she will be forwarded not to user/register, but instead to user/login?destination=/user/register, where she will encounter an unpleasant "Access denied" message — not a good first impression of a recommended website.
-Either "Visitors" or "Visitors, but administrator approval is required" will work; we will initially choose the latter.
+Either "Visitors" or "Visitors, but administrator approval is required" will work; I will initially choose the latter.